zyshii/packing-assistant/README.md

 # Overview

-Packing Assistant is an AI-integrated website designed to help users pack efficiently and confidently for any trip.
+Packing Assistant is a website designed to help users pack efficiently and confidently for any trip.
 By leveraging automation and personalization, it ensures users know exactly how many clothes and essentials to bring—eliminating the stress of forgetting items or overpacking.
 The core value is to provide peace of mind and a streamlined packing experience, tailored to each user’s trip details and preferences.

 ## Tools Used